Healthy Homes Assessment Pipitea

 Rental Property Home Assessments Pipitea

-Areas of rental properties that are impacted to the Healthy Homes Standards in Pipitea include each:
+The areas of rental property that are affected by the Healthy Homes Standard in Pipitea include each:

 • Bathrooms